Onward Ticket for Schengen Family Visa

 Watch your email for any request for additional documents.
 Reply fast with exactly what is asked, nothing more.
 If processing runs longer than your reservation’s validity, reissue a fresh reservation with the same sequence of dates.
 Keep a small note in your pack that explains the refresh.
 Consistency is the goal.

 When a decision is ready, check that the visa sticker matches your name and passport number.
 Verify the validity window and the number of entries.
 If something looks off, raise it at the counter before you leave.
-Track status via VFS portals for peace of mind.

 Avoid These Common Pitfalls